foxriver76/ioBroker.denon/README.md

    *Number-value to read and set the sleep timer for the selected zone.
 The value will be updated in less than 10 seconds.*

+* parameterSettings.dynamicEq

+   *Boolean value which represents the state of Dynamic EQ.
+You can also set Dynamic EQ on and off with this state.*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).